-Government: Only the federal government and Idaho state, county, and city governments qualify.
+Government: Only the federal government and Idaho state, county, or city government qualify.
 Sales to other states and their political subdivisions are taxable.

 4. CONTRACTOR EXEMPTIONS: Three exemptions apply to contractors.
-In each case, a contractor must list the job location and project owner, and whether the exemption claim applies to a specific invoice or purchase order, or to all purchases for a specific job number.
+In each case, a contractor must list the job location, project owner, and whether the exemption claim applies to a specific invoice or purchase order, or to all purchases for a specific job number.